johnroutledge/milestone-project-4/README.md

 Due to the amount of information regarding testing, it has been detailed in the following separate [file](readme/testing/TESTING.md).

 NOTES:
-To login to the live version with all priveleges, the following details should be used:
+To login to the live version with all privileges, the following details should be used:
 * User Name: admin
 * Password: jiira123